Summer Meal Programs for Kids

 Our Find Food page makes it easy to locate a CFBNJ food pantry near you.

 If you need additional food resources, our Resource Access team can help you apply for apply or recertify for SNAP benefits (formerly food stamps).
 Call our Food Assistance Line at 908-838-4831.
 Help is available in English, Spanish, and Haitian Creole.

 How to Help CFBNJ

 Volunteers ages 16 and up are needed, especially at our Egg Harbor Township location.
 Volunteer at CFBNJ to help make a difference.

 You can also donate to CFBNJ to give hope to hungry kids during their most difficult time of the year.
 Every $1 provides three nutritious meals!

 Summer Meal Sites for Kids

 Use this Google Map to find the summer meal location nearest you.
 PLEASE NOTE: Some locations are the sites for summer programs that require enrollment.
-These are marked with a red pin.
+These are marked with a green pin.